rust-lang/reference/src/patterns.md

 and [reference patterns](#reference-patterns).

-If a binding pattern does not explicitly have `ref`, `ref mut`, or `mut`, then it uses the *default binding mode* to determine how the variable should be bound.
+If a binding pattern does not explicitly have `ref`, `ref mut`, or `mut`, then it uses the *default binding mode* to determine how the variable is bound.
 The default binding mode starts in "move" mode which uses move semantics.
 When matching a pattern, the compiler starts from the outside of the pattern and works inwards.
 Each time a reference is matched using a non-reference pattern, it will automatically dereference the value and